joshrp/moonlight-docs/Setup-Guide.md

     * If your client device doesn't score 10/10 but your host PC does, you won't be able to stream over IPv6 on the current network but another network may work.

 2. Install the [GameStream IPv6 Forwarder](https://github.com/moonlight-stream/GS-IPv6-Forwarder#instructions) on your host gaming PC (same PC that runs GeForce Experience).
+This step is only required if you do not have the [Moonlight Internet Hosting Tool](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) already installed.

 3. In Moonlight, click Add PC and type the IPv6 address of your host gaming PC.
 Your PC should appear online (or remain online, if you already had IPv4 connectivity to it).